joshtanenbaum/workshop-frontend-framework/README.md

 In the first part of this workshop, we'll break down some basic concepts in Vue, a popular frontend framework alternative to React.JS.
 Next, we'll implement some of those concepts to create an interactive "search" bar that queries an API for a movie database.

 ## Setup
-To begin this worksop, clone our repo
+To begin this workshop, clone our repo
 ```bash
 git clone https://github.com/dartmouth-cs52-20S/workshop-frontend-framework.git
 ```